Sign-up for a webinar to learn more & connect with a recruiter.

 Want to build your resume while advancing economic freedom?
 The Koch Internship Program is an opportunity to not only work for a think tank or public policy organization in Washington, DC, but also receive valuable professional education and hands-on experience.
-Designed for students and recent graduates who are passionate about economic freedom, the program offers a chance to develop your knowledge and skills, while building a valuable professional network and understanding of non-profit career paths.
+Designed for individuals who are passionate about economic freedom, the program offers a chance to develop your knowledge and skills, while building a valuable professional network and understanding of non-profit career paths.

 - Find out more about the program structure > Professional Education

 - Who are the partner organizations? > Partners

 - Details on the application for admission > Application for Admission

 - What happens after the program? > After the program